kestra-io/docs/content/docs/15.how-to-guides/aws-batch.md

 ---
-title: How to Use the AwsBatchTaskRunner to Deploy Tasks on AWS ECS Fargate
+title: How to Run Tasks on AWS ECS Fargate
 icon: /docs/icons/tutorial.svg
 version: ">= 0.16.0"
 ---

-This guide shows how to set up AWS Batch to run your tasks on AWS ECS Fargate using the `AwsBatchScriptRunner` in Kestra.
+How to use `AwsBatchScriptRunner` to run your tasks on AWS ECS Fargate.

-# Before you begin
+## Before you begin

 Before you start, you need to have the following:
 1. An AWS account.